immron/immron.github.io/_posts/2018-11-19-disqus-&-open-graph.md

 comments: true
 ---

 Disqus seems to come bundled with jekyll, all you need to do is register the site with disqus.
+Also had to add a few lines of code to the config page.

-I've tried putting the required metatags for open graph into _includes/head but i don't seem able to get it right.
+With opengraph you put a few meta-tags in the head, seems easy enough in theory.